ehamberg/gtdguide/src/lyagtd.markdown

 Why?
 By only having items which really are time and date sensitive on your
 <span class="calendar">calendar</span> it will be more useful since it will
 actually tell you the things you *have* to do a certain day without being "diluted" with other items.
-The thing you *want* to do will be on your <span class="listname">next actions</span> list any way, so you will be reminded about it and have the chance to do it anyway if you have the time.
+The thing you *want* to do will be on your @@next actions@@ list any way, so you will be reminded about it and have the chance to do it anyway if you have the time.

 # Weekly review